 Occurrence - All serotypes of AHS virus occur in eastern and southern Africa; this distribution reflects that of zebra, but also of the African donkey, which cycle the virus asymptomatically.
 In West Africa AHS serotype 9, 7 and 2 are found.
 Examples of the occasional outbreaks that have occurred outside sub-Saharan Africa are the pandemic in certain countries of the Middle East up to India and Turkey (1959-1961), the outbreaks in Spain (serotype 9, 1966) and the epidemic caused by serotype 4 in Spain (1987-1990), Portugal (1989) and Morocco (1989).

 Laboratory diagnosis of AHS, based on the identification of infectious virus, virus nucleic acid, viral antigens or specific antibodies, is of great importance, as the characteristic clinical signs and lesions can be confused with those of other diseases.

 It is a listed disease according to the World Organisation for Animal Health (OIE).
 This means it is a transmissible disease that has the potential for very serious and rapid spread, irrespective of national borders, that is of serious socio-economic or public health consequence and that is of major importance in the international trade of animals and animal products.

 During its 80th General Session, the World Assembly of Delegates of the OIE adopted Resolution No. 19 adding African horse sickness (AHS) to the list of diseases for which status is officially recognised by the OIE in accordance to the relevant provisions of the Terrestrial Code.
-According to Resolution No. 19 adopted during the 82nd General Session in May 2014, all 28 Member States are includes in the list of African Horse Sickness free Member Countries of OIE.
+According to Resolution No. 19 adopted during the 82nd General Session in May 2014, all current Member States are included in the list of African Horse Sickness free Member Countries of OIE.